eeclipse0/ai-crypto/README.md

 # AI & cryotocurrency
-This is a AI&blockchain class project repository for team 20 students.
+This is an AI & Blockchain class project repository for team 20 students.